tdworowy/kindle_highlights/md/Crafting_Interpreters_(Nystrom_Robert).md

       An argument is an actual value you pass to a function when you call it.
 So a function call has an argument list.
 Sometimes you hear actual parameter used for these.
 A parameter is a variable that holds the value of the argument inside the body of the function.
 Thus, a function declaration has a parameter list.
 Others call these formal parameters or simply formals.

+      This gets us to an important principle called maximal munch.
+When two lexical grammar rules can both match a chunk of code that the scanner is looking at, whichever one matches the most characters wins.